-Based on Iber Holmes Gove Middle School guidelines, 8th grade students have the opportunity to take part in three accelerated classes: Algebra I, Physical Science, Foreign Language, or other classes that are made available to qualified 8th grade students.
+Based on Iber Holmes Gove Middle School guidelines, 8th grade students have the opportunity to take part in accelerated classes: Algebra I and Physical Science, or other classes that are made available to qualified 8th grade students.
 The criteria for placement in these classes includes: previous and current assessment data from standardized tests, grades, and academic performance that includes Algebra readiness indicators.
 A student who is selected and chooses to take Algebra I must take both Algebra I and Physical Science.
-A student who is selected and qualified for Spanish I can take this course in conjunction with the other advanced placement classes but it can also be taken alone.
-Students who have maintained a "B" or better in 7th grade English are eligible for Spanish I.